For two full seasons now, Drew Brees has been showing up for games with a kid brother in tow.

 We’re talking about the New Orleans Saints’ defense.
 It’s just good enough to go out there and stand on the field while Brees is on the sideline.
 But it’s not nearly good enough to win games on its own.

 Brees and the offense have done the heavy lifting last season and this season, and the Saints have won a lot of games.
 But, if the Saints are going to get back to being Super Bowl champions like they were in the 2009 season, the little brother is going to have to grow up in a hurry and carry his weight.

-But, at some point this postseason, the New Orleans defense is going to have to stand on its own two feet if this team is going to win a championship.
+But, at some point this postseason, the New Orleans defense is going to have to stand on its own two feet if the team is going to win a championship.
 I’m not saying the Saints need to go out and totally shut down an offense.
-That’s not the style of defense they used in their championship season and it’s not what’s between the lines of their defensive playbook.
+That’s not the style of defense they used in their championship season, and it’s not what’s in their defensive playbook.

 I’m simply saying there will come a point in time when the New Orleans defense has a chance to step up and make a play or two.
 If it happens, the Saints can win a championship.
-If it doesn’t, they’ll have another premature exit like they did last year when they went out to Seattle and couldn’t tackle Marshawn Lynch.
+If it doesn’t, they’ll have another premature exit like last year, when they went to Seattle and couldn’t tackle Marshawn Lynch.

 If that San Francisco defense can just slow Brees a little bit, this may be one game where New Orleans’ offense isn’t enough.
 You can go 13-3 in the regular season with no defense, but you’re bound to need some stops or some turnovers in the postseason.